 Technology is wonderful, but I can't tell you the number of times I've had a cell call dropped, or I hear on the other end, "Hello, hello...you still there...hello, hello...can you hear me now?..."

-Not good...and don't ever do a telephone interview in your car or while you are out and about.
+Also, it's not a good idea to do your phone interview while you're driving.
 This is a life changing moment and you need to be in a place where you can focus and minimize distractions.
 It's OK to interview in your car, but just make sure you're parked.

 Note: If you can't pass my Mock job interview quiz you're probably not ready for your job interview.